-A suspected serial killer pleads guilty in Rwanda to killing 14 people
+A serial killer pleads guilty in Rwanda to killing 14 people

-KIGALI, Rwanda (AP) — A suspected serial killer in Rwanda on Thursday pleaded guilty at a court on Thursday, saying he killed 14 people.
+KIGALI, Rwanda (AP) — A serial killer in Rwanda pleaded guilty at a court Thursday, saying he killed 14 people.
 Most of the victims were women.

 Denis Kazungu, 34, admitted guilt to charges that included murder, rape and robbery.
-He appeared at the Kicukiro Court in the capital, Kigali, and didn’t appear to show any emotion during the hearing.
+He appeared at the Kicukiro Court in the capital, Kigali.

+Kazungu smiled as police led him into the courtroom, but he didn’t appear to show any other emotion during the hearing.

-Kazungu smiled as police led him into the courtroom.
-Police discovered 12 bodies on his property, but he said he killed an additional two people whose bodies haven’t been found.
-Kazungu said that he killed his victims because he said they intentionally infected him with HIV.
-But he offered no evidence of this.
+Police discovered 12 bodies at this home, but he said that he killed an additional two people whose bodies haven’t been found.

 The victims include 11 women and one man, authorities said.
 The sex of the other two people Kazungu said he killed wasn’t immediately clear.